USEPA/generate-r-cloud-gov-libraries/README.md

 Error: package "sf" could not be loaded<br/>
 Execution halted

-To add that library, we will need to know the specific package filename (here, the "libgdal.so.26")
+To add that library, we will need to know the specific library filename (here, the "libgdal.so.26")